Anupam-dagar/baileys/docs/tutorial.md

 ```bash
 go run main.go
 ```
-You should see the following output in the terminal if everything went right
+You should see the following output in the terminal if everything is set up correctly
 ```bash
 [GIN-debug] [WARNING] Creating an Engine instance with the Logger and Recovery middleware already attached.